shaka-project/shaka-lab/distribution/windows/README.md

 2. Create a service account key in Google Cloud.
 3. Copy the key in JSON format to GitHub as a repository secret named `APPENGINE_DEPLOY_KEY`.
+4. Create a GitHub repository secret named `APPENGINE_PROJECT_ID` with the App Engine project ID to deploy to.
+5. Create a GitHub repository secret named `APPENGINE_PROJECT_VERSION` with the App Engine project version to deploy to.

 The `release.yaml` workflow will use the stored key to deploy updates to App Engine, which will serve the packages.